 In the world of woodworking, to channel wood is a basic step.
 If you want to join wood or carve out wood signs, that is the first thing one can start with.
 CNC Routers are powerful instruments that are used to cut portions out of wood when working with them.
 It’s mostly used to decorate a piece of wood, cut the edges and surfaces, or simply cut a channel into the face of wood to conceal electrical connections or even pipes.
 You can have any purpose.
 A plunge router is the easiest instrument to use to cut a channel in a piece of wood, whether it’s straight or curved.
 Cutting short channels with a rotary tool is also possible but routing straight channels with wood can turn out to be more of a challenge.
 But don’t worry if you don’t know how to cut a channel in wood using a router; we’re here to help.

 Routers can be used for several purposes.
 Initially routing out wood was only used for decorative uses but now they are one of the most versatile and precise machines in the history of woodworks.
 Now any shape can be achieved.
-Whether it’s to shape the wood, make channels, or joints.
+Whether it’s to cut a square hole in wood, make channels, or joints.
 These instructions are a basic guide to how to cut through a groove, one that goes across the full width of the workpiece.
 Here is how to cut a channel in wood with a router but first, let’s look at these vital tips.

 How to Cut a Channel in Wood with a Router

 First things first, you need to decide what kind of an instrument you will use.
 There are many ways to cut a channel in wood but in this guide, we recommended a router.
 A router will be needed.
 To understand this, you must know that we have two main router types, fixed vs plunge router.
 They are easily operable making them considerable for your next woodwork projects.
 The two routers are: